Wootrade (WOO) Hits Market Capitalization of $356.96 Million

 According to CryptoCompare, “Wootrade features alpha-based market-making abilities via partnerships with the leading quantitative trading teams globally.
 This platform has achieved a self-reinforcing and mutually beneficial dynamic between traders, exchanges, market-makers and investors all tied together by the WOO token. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Wootrade directly using US dollars.
-Investors seeking to acquire Wootrade should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wootrade using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as Wootrade directly using US dollars.
+Investors seeking to acquire Wootrade should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wootrade using one of the exchanges listed above.

 Receive News & Updates for Wootrade Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wootrade and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.